 A combination of long stretches of hot weather and a lack of precipitation has made this summer one for the record books here in the Pacific Northwest.
 In fact, with only .23 inches of precipitation in Seattle during June, it was the fourth driest June on record.

 The warm weather is a nice change compared to the normal rain here in the Pacific NorthWET.
-However, the heat poses several dangers including an increased risk of wildfire, but perhaps even more dangerous is the increased risk of heat illness for our elderly loved ones.
+However, the heat poses several dangers including an increased risk of wildfire.
+Perhaps even more dangerous is the increased risk of heat illness for our elderly loved ones.

 According to the Center for Disease Control anyone could be at risk of heat illness but older adults are particularly vulnerable because they do not adjust well to sudden changes in temperature, may have an already existing condition, or may take a prescription medicine that affects how the body adjust to temperature.

-Having a good knowledge of the warning signs and ways to prevent heat illness will not only keep your elderly loved one comfortable this summer, it may even save their life.
+Having a good knowledge of the warning signs and ways to prevent heat illness could save a life.

-Now that you know the warning signs, we have compiled a list of tips to help prevent your elderly loved one from experiencing them.
+Now that you know the warning signs, we have compiled a list of tips to help prevent heat illness.

 - Drink cool beverages such as water and gatorade that replenish, hydrate and restore electrolytes